A young girl prepares to compete in a muay Thai fight in Thailand this past fall.

 Shop Locally

 More than 70 percent of child laborers work in agriculture.
-To ensure that your fruits and vegetables were ethically harvested, encourage your parents to shop at a local farmer’s market—or grow some of your own produce.
+To ensure that your fruits and vegetables were harvested, encourage your parents to shop at a local farmer’s market—or grow some of your own produce.

 Raise Awareness

-Let people know about the plight of child laborers worldwide—and what you’re doing to help them.
+Let people know about the of child laborers worldwide—and what you’re doing to help them.
 Spread the word online with the hashtag #endchildlabor.

 A Global Problem